SriLikesToSing/srilikestosing.github.io/_posts/2020-9-3-SecondPost.md

 Question of interest: Given an integer n, find the sum of numbers from 1 to n.

-You can obviously do it brute force method but that would take longer than a couple seconds with a nifty trick.
+You can obviously do it brute force method but that would take longer so to reduce that effort we can use a nifty trick.

 Lets give ourselves an example here.
 Lets have n = 10 and say that we want to find the sum of numbers from 1 to 10.